Albert Davis, Ph.D.

 To assist all students with progress toward their degrees, University College oversees vital academic support and enrichment services such as tutoring and the enhanced curriculum options found in the University Honors Program.
 University College houses the Student Engagement Center and the Tutorial and Academic Enhancement Center, which provides peer tutoring, writing and other forms of academic assistance to all Nicholls State University students.

-The college’s two academic degree programs use the foundation of the general education core curriculum as a stepping-stone to professional success.
+The college’s three academic degree programs use the foundation of the general education core curriculum as a stepping-stone to professional success.
 The A.G.S. and B.I.S. degrees of the Department of Interdisciplinary Studies allow students to build upon the strengths of the general education core to design individualized, multidisciplinary degree plans that open the door to graduate studies or to leadership positions in the world of work.
-The A.S. degree in culinary arts of the Chef John Folse Culinary Institute mixes the general education core with industry technical skills.
-This rich blend ensures that first- and second-year students are well-prepared for the rigorous bachelor’s degree concentrations in such areas as service, business, and professional operations.
+The A.S. degrees in culinary arts, petroleum services, and safety technology mixes the general education core with industry technical skills.
+This rich blend ensures that first- and second-year students in all three areas are well-prepared for the rigors of the associated bachelor’s degree programs with concentrations in such areas as service, business, professional operations, exploration, production, and safety.

 University College Academic Services